Vyral/base-template/_posts/2018-10-26-the-market-is-shifting---now-is-the-time-to-prepare-for-it.md

 ---
 layout: post
-title: The Market is Shifting- Now is the Time to Prepare For it
+title: The Market is Shifting - Now is the Time to Prepare For it
 date: 2018-10-26 15:32:00
 tags:
   - Market Update